ikapadata/pykapa/README.md

    activeSheet.getRange("RANGE_OF_NEW_COLUMNS").clearContent();
 }
 ```
 Remember to set the dashboard_state to TRUE for the fields you're interested in displaying in the dashboard.
 If you want to set new fields after the dashboard worksheet is created, you must create columns with the same field names in the dashboard worksheet after you've set the fields' dashboard_state to TRUE.
+However, they will only be populated for new observations.
+You will have to restart the script, by deleting the project folder and rerunning the script, to populate for old observations as well.
 # 2. Run Python Script

 If you running the script on a terminal it is advised to create tmux environments.
 So, you can use the same script for multiple forms - it's useful for big projects.
 Create a new **tmux** session.
 The following example shows a new **tmux** session called _new_session_name_ .